 They’re human, just like us.
 We can’t fall into the trap of idolizing these celebs or taking their words, views, and actions as truth (remember that they are people too and probably do not even want to be held to such standards!).
 As with anyone, we must examine carefully their words in order to see if what they are saying aligns with God’s truth and Church teaching.

 Sometimes we hold these celebrities to a higher standard than we do ourselves.
 Yes, it’s true that the celebrities mentioned above don’t always live out Christian values in their actions at all.
-Even in cases such as Lady Gaga, a woman who has unfortunately done a variety of obscene things, let’s see how we can take advantage of this opportunity to make it clear that anyone can turn back to the faith and that even amongst such a lifestyle the desire of God continue to be present.
+Even in cases such as Lady Gaga, a woman who has unfortunately done a variety of obscene things, let’s see how we can take advantage of this opportunity to make it clear that anyone can turn back to the faith and that even amongst such a lifestyle the desire of God continues to be present.
 Making hate-filled comments about them over social media is not going to convict them of their wrongdoing and it definitely won’t attract others to Christianity.
 What’s more, it is not at all what Christ did in similar situations.
 Instead, let’s take advantage of this opportunity to support any and every effort to draw closer to God!
 Though we can make a statement about lifestyles that do not follow the Gospels and correct false teaching, we can’t pretend to know where anyone is at in their relationship with God.
 Only God can judge that, and each and every one of us will have an opportunity to receive His mercy until we die.

 Celebrities have a lot of influence.
 They are models for many, especially the youth.
 This can be good or bad depending on how they exercise that responsibility.
-I think it is a healthy thing to remind them of this responsibility and to encourage them to set the high standards for society.
+I think it is a healthy thing to remind them of this responsibility and to encourage them to set high standards for society.
 When they do so, they are to be applauded!

 Take a look at a few of the comments made on Lady Gaga’s Facebook post.
-Right or wrong, she definitely got people talking about the Eucharist and for this we should be thankful!
+Right or wrong, she definitely got people talking about the Eucharist and for this, we should be thankful!
 The first comment below is particularly touching.

 We can utilize the power of a celebrity’s influence in our own evangelization efforts.
 It’s a lot more natural to start a conversation with, “Did you see what Lady Gaga posted about the Eucharist?
-What do you think of that?” than “Do you believe in Real Presence of Jesus in the Eucharist?”
-Again, these are a great example of how anyone can turn back to the faith.
+What do you think of that?” than “Do you believe in the Real Presence of Jesus in the Eucharist?”
+Again, these are great examples of how anyone can turn back to the faith.
 We all have struggles, yet we can always come back to God!
 Pop culture is a common ground that we can use to initiate good conversations with friends, family, and co-workers.
 Ask questions that will get them thinking about their own beliefs.

-I know it might sound funny, but I’ve always had a heart to pray for celebrities.
+I know it might sound funny, but I’ve always had the heart to pray for celebrities.
 Mostly because I realize that they have a lot more power to influence the lives of others than most people do.
 They are in the public eye, which makes being a Christian even more difficult.
 (Not sure I would care to have my sins broadcasted on every gossip show and the headline of every tabloid!)
 Pray for your favorite celebrity to grow stronger in their faith and come to a deeper understanding of what a life lived for Jesus looks like.
 And remember, we are indeed all sinners!
 If you ever get a chance to meet them face to face, ask them to pray for you too!

 Questions for Discussion:

-Featured image taken from Lady Gaga’s FB page.
+(Featured image taken from Lady Gaga’s FB page.)